joserc87/spell/README.md

 ### TODO:

-- [X] Parse document types XML
-- [X] Implement lists items, and subcontrols for radios and multis
-- [ ] Implement triggers for conditions and advanced rules.
+- [X] Implement triggers for conditions and advanced rules.
-- [ ] Implement goto S and $m = "Val", not only under "when" but also inside step, as default next step and allways triggered advanced rules
+- [X] Implement goto S and $m = "Val", not only under "when" but also inside step, as default next step and allways triggered advanced rules
-- [ ] Set IDs for Questions and controls automatically
+- [X] Set IDs for Questions and controls automatically
-- [ ] Use the alias to link steps and controls, and set the ID based on the alias
+- [X] Use the alias to link steps and controls, and set the ID based on the alias
+- [ ] **BUG** Sometimes the default next step does not work???
+It sets the nextStepID as its own ID when there is no goto.
+- [ ] Implement generic control attributes (number format, max text lengths, etc).
+- [ ] Implement XPath input data in the list control.
+- [ ] Validate the type of the default values depending on the type of the control.

 ### Ideas: